IIIF/api/source/presentation/4.0/model.md

 Directional Lights emit their light in a specific direction as if infinitely far away, and as such the light does not come from a specific position.
 The rays produced are all parallel.

-The light is emitted in the negative Y direction by default, thus straight down, but the orientation of the light can be altered with `lookAt` or with a RotateTransform.
+The light is emitted in the negative Y direction by default, thus straight down, but the orientation of the light can be altered with `lookAt` or with a Rotate Transform.

 __Properties__<br/>
 A Directional Light _SHOULD_ have the following additional properties: [color](#color).<br/><br/>